 This program provides assistance to residents, fellows and faculty with composing and publishing academic research manuscripts.It encourages research and publication of first author manuscripts by bringing together resources to ensure that all of our residents have an opportunity to identify areas of research interest.

-To this end, researchers benefit from access to
+To this end, Department of Surgery researchers benefit from access to

 Numerous investigations have been initiated as a result of pairing faculty and residents with mutual research interests creating a positive mentoring environment.
 These collaborations have resulted in first author manuscripts published in such national and international peer-reviewed journals as Journal of the American College of Surgeons; Journal of Vascular Surgery; Annals of Vascular Surgery; International Journal of Angiology; Journal of Forensic Science; Ear, Nose & Throat Journal; Journal of Surgical Research, Annals of Thoracic Surgery, and Hernia, among others.